miguelmikkey/discordjs-bot-template/README.md

 ## Contributing

 **¡Im a `Trainee`, any help or TIPs are welcome.**
 Keep in mind that this is just a template for general-purpose bots; it has to be versatile , efficient, and lightweight.
-With that said , feel free to fork this repository and submit pull requests. **Contributions are welcome!**
+With that said , feel free to fork this repository and submit pull requests. **Contributions are welcome!** :D

 ## License